 All property deeds are public information.
 As county recorder, I would like to let you know the true cost for you to receive your deed, mortgage any other document recorded in our office.
 The fee for a copy of a document is $2.00 per page and $1.00 for the certification.
 The average deed consists of three pages and the dollar charge for certification will cost you a total of $7.00.
 Quite a difference in cost for these companies that want to charge you $80.00 to $90.00 for the same exact thing they are getting from our office.
 The staff of the Recorder’s Office will do this while you wait.
 It should take five to ten minutes of your time.
 You may also request a copy by mail by sending in the correct fees and a self- addressed stamped envelope for your document to be returned to you.
 You may also print out a copy directly from our CountyFusion Website.

 If you have any questions regarding this please contact our office at (513) 732-7236.
 Our office hours are Monday through Friday, from 8:00 am until 4:30 pm.

-In Ohio it is the County Recorder who has the important and indispensable task of keeping the vital records pertaining to ownership in real estate (land) and to all encumbrances or liens upon it.
+In Ohio, the County Recorder has the important and indispensable task of keeping the vital records pertaining to ownership in real estate (land) and to all encumbrances or liens upon it.
 Without the work of the County Recorder in recording, safekeeping and organizing all documents in a competent and logical manner, it would be nearly impossible to purchase land and be assured of a clear title or to lend money with land as security.